from The Open University

 Alternatively you can skip the navigation by pressing 'Enter'.

-This unit concentrates on Acts 1 and 2 of John Webster’s Renaissance tragedy, The Duchess of Malfi.
+This free course, John Webster, The Duchess of Malfi, concentrates on Acts 1 and 2 of John Webster's Renaissance tragedy, The Duchess of Malfi.
 It focuses on the representation of marriage for love and the social conflicts to which it gives rise.
-The unit is designed to hone your skills of textual analysis.
+The course is designed to hone your skills of textual analysis.

 - Current section: Introduction